Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Actor--critic online sequential extreme learning machine (AC-OSELM)

-$\beta_c$ and $\beta_a$ in Algorithm~\ref{alg:ac-oselm} are updated as follows.
-First, $\beta_c$ is updated according to the OS-ELM using Eq.
-(11--13).
-This is the same as the update of the Q-function of OS-QNet. $\beta_a$ is updated according to DPG.
+$\beta_a$ is updated according to DPG.
 In DPG, the parameter $\theta_c$ of $Q$ is fixed and the parameter $\theta_a$ of $\mu$ changes with the gradient of increasing $Q(s,\mu(s))$\cite{dpg}.
-The gradient is given by the following equation:
+This gradient is given by the following equation:

 In AC-OSELM, the weights from the input layer to the hidden layer $\alpha_a$ and the bias in the hidden layer $b_a$ are fixed, and the weight from the hidden layer to the output layer $\beta_a$ is updated according to DPG.
 The formula for updating $\beta_a$ is as follows.
 Here, $\eta$ is the update rate.